 This is where you give your time freely to an organisation.
 Volunteer opportunities usually happen at a charity, which benefits society or a cause.
 You may have specific tasks to complete and may attend set hours or days per week/fortnight or each month.

-are unpaid but there’s loads of benefits
+These roles are unpaid but there’s loads of benefits

 You’ll learn about an occupation